Everyone copes with their cancer diagnosis and treatment differently.

 - are worried about loss of intimacy

-If you are still in treatment your healthcare team will arrange for you to talk to a trained psychologist, psychotherapist or counsellor.
+If you are still in treatment tell your specialist nurse how you are feeling.
+They can arrange for you to talk to a trained psychologist, psychotherapist or counsellor.